Erd\H os-Ko-Rado theorem for $\{0,\pm 1\}$-vectors: Auxiliaries from extremal set theory

 We remind the reader that $\alpha (G)$ is the independence number of $G$, that is, the maximum number of vertices that are pairwise non-adjacent.
 The following lemma is a special case of Lemma 1 from \cite{Ka2}. \begin{lem}[Katona, \cite{Ka2}] Let $G$ be a vertex-transitive graph.
 Let $H \subset G$ be a subgraph of $G$.
 Then $\alpha(G)\le \frac{\alpha(H)}{|H|}|G|.$ \end{lem} \textbf{Remark. } We formulated the lemma for the independence number, since it meets our demands.
 However, an analogue of it may be formulated for some other graph characteristics. \begin{proof} For any $\sigma \in Aut(G)$ we denote an induced subgraph of $G$ on the set of vertices $\sigma(V(H)) = \{\sigma(v): v\in V(H)\}$ by $\sigma(H)$.
 The proof of the lemma goes by simple double counting.
 Before doing the crucial double counting step, we remark that the union over all $\sigma \in Aut(G)$ of $\sigma(V(H))$ covers each vertex exactly $|H||S_v|$ times.
 Take any independent set $I$ in $G$.

 \end{proof}

 There is a natural connection between this lemma and intersecting families, which goes via Kneser graphs.
 A \textit{Kneser graph} $KG_{n,k}$ is graph which set of vertices is ${[n]\choose k}$, and two vertices are adjacent iff the corresponding sets are disjoint.
 By definition the value of $\alpha(KG_{n,k})$ is the size of a maximum intersecting family in ${[n]\choose k}$.
+Using Lemma for the so-called Katona's circle, it is not difficult to show that the independence number of $KG_{n,k}$ is equal to ${n-1\choose k-1}$, which is the statement of the Erd\H os-Ko-Rado theorem.